Kushihashi Teru: Service under Toyotomi Hideyoshi

-Afterward, Teru's husband, Terukatsu, became a trusted vassal of Toyotomi Hideyoshi, eventually becoming a daimyo with a domain of 120,000 koku in Chikuzen Province.
-Teru, like other daimyo's wives and children, moved to Osaka castle.
+In the aftermath of his imprisonment from Itami, Kanbei continued being trusted vassal of Hideyoshi, becoming instrumental in his rise and the formalization of the Toyotomi clan.
+Kanbei would eventually be elevated as a daimyo with a domain of 120,000 koku in Chikuzen Province.
+Teru, like other daimyos' wives and children, moved to Osaka castle.

 Sekigahara campaign (1600)

 In anticipation of the Battle of Sekigahara, Ishida Mitsunari detained the daimyo's family as political hostages.
 In an effort to compel the Daimyos to align with their cause, Mitsunari's forces endeavored to abduct numerous family members of Daimyos who were present at Osaka.
 As a result, Hosokawa Gracia, the wife of Hosokawa Tadaoki, chose to end her own life.
 In the chaos that followed Gracia's death, and with the help of Toshiyasu Kuriyama, Tahei Mori, and other retainers, Teruhime was able to hide and escape.
-Teru and her family were rescued by Terukatsu's retainers and escaped by boat to Nakatsu Castle.
+Teru and her family were rescued by Kanbei's retainers and escaped by boat to Nakatsu Castle.